oam-dev/rudr/docs/README.md

 #### [Writing a Trait](./developer/writing_a_trait.md)

-Explain how to write a trait for Rudr.
+Here's a walkthrough of the process for writing a new trait for Rudr.

 #### [Debug](./developer/debug.md)

-How to debug when using Rudr.
+These are some useful tips for troubleshooting your Rudr deployments.

 ## [FAQ](./faq.md)